-Time marches on relentlessly and May 2018 is now less than a year away.
+Time marches on relentlessly and May 2018 is now almost upon us.
 So what?

 Elizabeth Denham, Information Commissioner for the Information Commissioner’s Office, has recently reminded businesses and boardrooms that there is much to do to get ready for the biggest change in data protection legislation in two decades.
 You can see and hear her broadcast by selecting this link.